BrettBeacon/BrettBeacon/README.md

 - 🌱 I’m currently learning a Bachelor of Game Design @ USC
 - 💞️ I’m looking to collaborate on any sort of code work, looking to learn more and more with others.
 - 📫 How to reach me: through twitter or git.
-- My itch.io is https://brettbeacon.itch.io, this is the beginnings of my portfolio for games I make or code.
+- My indie game studio itch.io is https://lonelylighthouse.itch.io/, this is the beginnings of my portfolio for games I make or code I write, I call it my indie game studio because ideally I would like to make some games and eventually release them on Steam or Google Play store.

 <!---
 BrettBeacon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.